mxcl/PromiseKit/Documentation/Troubleshooting.md

 }
 ```

 If this seems tedious it shouldn’t.
-You would have to be this thorough without promises too, the difference is without promises you wouldn’t get a warning in the console letting you know your mistake!
+You would have to be this thorough withoutpromises too, the difference is without promises you wouldn’t get a warning in the console letting you know your mistake!

 ## Slow Compilation / Compiler Cannot Solve in Reasonable Time